 MSOC is designed to produce personnel who are capable of planning, preparing, executing, and assessing complex maritime operations in a dynamic environment through the application of MOC processes and procedures.
 The focus of MSOC is on maritime operations at the operational level of warfare, and the art and science associated with military activities across the range of military operations.
-The five-week long MSOC courses provide an experiential learning environment for active duty and reserve military (E-7 through O-5), and civilian support staff assigned to MOC staffs and other operational units.
+The fiveweek long MSOC course provides an experiential learning environment for E-7s through O-5s, and civilian personnel assigned to MOCs or other operational level units.
 MSOC incorporates seminars, lectures, and practical exercises using a realistic maritime scenario.
 The MSOC educational experience culminates with a Battle Lab exercise designed to replicate the organization, processes, procedures, and command and control tools of a nominal MOC.
 Specifically, course graduates will be:

-- Prepared to immediately and effectively serve on maritime operational level staffs. - Skilled in providing support to the commander's decision cycle. - Skilled in using the Naval Planning Process as a key member of an operational planning team (OPT) within a MOC. - Capable of conducting crisis or contingency planning across the range of military operations and develop plans and orders at the operational level of warfare. - Capable of planning, exercising, and synchronizing operational-level functions: command and control (C2), intelligence, sustainment, movement and maneuver, fires, and protection. - Capable of managing the flow of information within a staff and among subordinate commands or activities, adjacent components, and higher headquarters staffs while working within a collaborative information environment. - Able to operate within a battle rhythm and participate effectively in any MOC cross-functional team (board, bureau, center, cell or working group).
+- Prepared to immediately and effectively serve on maritime operational level staffs. - Skilled in providing support to the commander's decision cycle.
+Skilled in using the Naval Planning Process as a key member of an operational planning team (OPT) within a MOC. - Capable of conducting crisis or contingency planning across the range of military operations and develop plans and orders at the operational level of warfare. - Capable of planning, exercising, and synchronizing operational-level functions: command and control (C2), intelligence, sustainment, movement and maneuver, fires, information, and protection.